-The Company will lead a Stakeholder process to improve clarity on how avoided emissions are determined and tracked within the programs.
+• The Company will lead a Stakeholder process to improve clarity on revisit and refine how avoided emissions are determined and tracked within the programs.
 While the Commission did not make a formal ruling on this matter, it was raised at the December 19, 2023 Open Meeting as something that the PUC would like to see better clarity on, particularly in light of the Act on Climate mandates.

 IV.
-EERMC PRIORITIES FOR THE 2024-2026 SRP PLAN
+EERMCUPDATED EEC PRIORITIES FOR THE 2024-2026 SRP PLAN